Automobile

 Types of drive belts

-Below are various types of drive belt used in an automotive engine:
+Below are various types of drive belts used in an automotive engine:

 Serpentine belt:

-Since a serpentine belt is single belt use to drive multiple devices, the car owner is assured to be on the roadside if it got broken.
-This is why regular inspection should be made of these types of drive belt to avoid the future issue.
+Since a serpentine belt is a single belt used to drive multiple devices, the car owner is assured to be on the roadside if it got broken.
+This is why regular inspections should be made of these types of drive belts to avoid future issues.
 But a quality serpentine belt will surely serve at least 90,000 miles.

-If one the belt break, the driver is likely to get home unlike the serpentine belt that powers all components with a single belt.
+If one of the belt break, the driver is likely to get home unlike the serpentine belt that powers all components with a single belt.
 But depends on the belt is driving.
-A drive belt is called v-belt because of its tapered rubber teeth.
-One of the issue with these types of the drive belt is the complexity, expense and they are trickier a bit to get to the right tension.
-The belt can rotate on the pulley under hard load.
-An improper charge will occur to the alternator if the drive belt lose.
+A drive belt is called a V-belt because of its tapered rubber teeth.
+One of the issues with these types of drive belts is the complexity and expense and they are trickier a bit to get to the right tension.
+The belt can rotate on the pulley under a hard load.
+An improper charge will occur to the alternator if the drive belt loses.
 It can also cause the car to overheat.

 Timing belts: